FortAwesome/ember-fontawesome/DEVELOPMENT.md

 Command  | Purpose
 -------- | -----------------------------------------------------------------
 build    | Build this project
-lint:js  | Check linting using ESLint
-start    | Starts `ember serve` test     | Test on the latest stable version of Ember test:all | Test all supported versions as specified in `config/ember-try.js`
+lint     | Check linting using ESLint start    | Starts the addon and the test app test     | Test all supported versions

 ## Releasing a new version
 <a name="release"></a>